-The Conservancyis a non-profit land trust established to protect over 5,000 acres of shrub steppe landscape made up of sagebrush and grasslands, flowering meadows, oak woodlands, and basalt cliffs.
-This conservation effort provides more than 30 miles of trails for outdoor recreation.
+The Conservancy is a non-profit land trust established to protect over 5,000 acres of shrub steppe landscape made up of sagebrush and grasslands, flowering meadows, oak woodlands, and basalt cliffs.
+This conservation effort provides more than 30 miles of trails for hiking, biking, running, horseback riding and snowshoeing.
 The Cowiche Canyon Trails are open dawn to dusk for all to enjoy.
-The canyon provides surprisingly colorful walks in the fall, bursting with reds, yellows, and greens of sumac, birch, and lichen.
+In the falls, the trails in the canyon itself provide surprisingly colorful walks, surrounded by reds, yellows and greens of sumac, birch, and lichen.
 Find lovely fall colors all along Cowiche Creek on the lower trail.
 In addition there are seasonal educational walks and activities.

 Take a walk through the vineyards atWilridge Vineyard, Winery, and Distillery, adjacent to the canyon and reached by a well-marked trail from the canyon below.
 Taking this side path up the canyon rim you will come to the vineyards of Wilridge Winery.
 Of course, you could start at the winery and walk through the vineyards to the canyon below and then back to enjoy the wine with vineyards views.
-Either way you choose, enjoy a scenic walk through fall vineyards to the floor of the canyon.
+Either way you choose, enjoy a scenic walk through fall vineyards, which deliver their own display of fall colors, to the floor of the canyon.

 Tieton River Nature Trail